The 10 Best Gozo Beaches for a Beautiful Sun Filled Holiday

-Qolla l-Bajda has brilliant views of the sea and the harbour and has salt pans you can even harvest sea salt from!
+Qolla l-Bajda has brilliant views of the sea and harbour and has salt pans from which you can even harvest sea salt!
 As one of the only remaining batteries on Gozo Island, this is a picturesque spot for history buffs.

 5) Hondoq ir-Rummien

-How to get to Hondoq ir-Rummien: located in the village of Qala, in the south, the only way to get to this beach is by car, but there is free parking available.
+How to get to Hondoq ir-Rummien: located in the village of Qala, in the south, the only way to get to this beach is by car, but free parking is available.

-There are two beach bars serving food and drinks, as well as public toilets.
-This pretty bay is also well situated for a boat trip to Blue Lagoon, off Comino Island which is only a short ride away.
+There are two beach bars serving food and drinks and public toilets.
+This pretty bay is also well situated for a boat trip to Blue Lagoon, off Comino Island, which is only a short ride away.

 6) Xlendi Beach